bioinfo-pf-curie/3-SMART/README.md

 **PART 3 : differential analysis**  Create a table of counts with all samples and make the differential analysis.
-Run the following command to do the differential analysis:
+Run the following command to make the differential analysis:

     /scripts/compare_samples.sh -c CONFIG -l INPUT_LIST -s STEP -o OUTPUT_DIR